 Thanks to an increase in online shopping in recent years, delivery trucks handle thousands of packages each day across Connecticut.
 Despite the professional training required by the delivery company, drivers still make mistakes.
-Delivery drivers often have to operate the truck, find the delivery location, and are under pressure to keep up with on-time delivery.
+Delivery truck drivers often have to operate the vehicle, find the delivery location, and are under pressure to keep up with on-time delivery.
 With so many vehicles on the road, there are always risks of accidents.
 Due to their size and weight, collisions can result in serious injuries.
 Here’s what you need to know if you’re involved in an accident with a FedEx, UPS, Amazon, or USPS vehicle.

 Delivery Truck Collision Injuries